Appeal Court Dismisses Chairman Wontumi’s Application to Stop Samreboi Mining Case

 He and his company, Akonta Mining Company, are accused of engaging in mining operations on their mining concession without obtaining due approval.

-Earlier, YEN.com.gh reported that Chairman Wontumi had apologised to President Mahama for using harsh language during the 2024 election campaign.
+Earlier, YEN.com.gh also reported that Chairman Wontumi had apologised to President John Mahama for using harsh language during the 2024 election campaign.

-He said his actions were solely to promote his party’s interests and asked for forgiveness in a recent interview.
+He said his actions were solely to promote his party’s interests and asked for forgiveness, also declaring his intention to contest the position of NPP National Chairman.

 Source: YEN.com.gh